DiffMark: Diffusion-based Robust Watermark Against Deepfakes: RELATED WORKS

 To prevent the malicious Deepfakes, researchers realize the value of watermarking technology and employ deep watermarking for Deepfake proactive forensics. \citet{wang2021faketagger} embedded messages called tags in facial images, which can be recovered after various Deepfake manipulations for source tracing. \citet{wu2023sepmark} introduced the deep separable watermarking framework, utilizing two decoders operating under different robustness levels to simultaneously achieve source tracing and Deepfake detection. \citet{wang2023robust} assigned the facial identity semantics to watermarks, integrates a chaotic encryption system for watermark confidentiality, enabling proactive detection and source tracing against face swapping. \citet{zhang2024editguard} embedded dual invisible watermarks into original images, not only protecting image copyrights but also locating tampered regions. \citet{ijcai2024p673} fine-tuned robust watermarking into adversarial watermarking, enhancing the detectability of passive Deepfake detector while maintaining the traceability. \citet{zhang2024dual} proposed a novel traceable adversarial watermark method, which can simultaneously track face copyrights and disrupt the face swapping model. \citet{wang2024lampmark} leveraged the structure-sensitive properties of facial landmarks to create binary landmark perceptual watermarks for Deepfake proactive forensics.

-The existing methods usually fuse images and watermarks at one time through neural networks.
+The existing methods usually fuse images and watermarks in a single step through neural networks.
 In contrast, we take the image and watermark as diffusion conditions, iteratively fusing them with the noisy image at each timestep during the sampling process, enhancing the robustness of watermark.
 We further introduce Deepfake-resistant guidance to guide the sampling process to generate more robust watermarked image against Deepfake manipulations to some extent.